Outgoing Power: Export Strength

 What is an Export tariff?

 Most tariffs you’ve encountered before are ‘import’ ones, charging you based on the energy you’re importing from the grid to power your home.
-The Outgoing Octopus tariff is the price we pay you for electricity you export to the grid.
+The Outgoing Octopus tariff is the price we pay you for electricity you export to the grid - energy that's usually generated with solar PV panels.

 There are two ways to sell:

-Fixed Outgoing Octopus: a flat tariff, so you can sell your electricity at a flat unit price of 5.5p per kWh (the current FiT export price is 5.38p per kWh).
+Fixed Outgoing Octopus: a flat tariff, so you can sell your electricity at a flat unit price of 15p per kWh (the current FiT export price is 5.24p per kWh).

 Agile Outgoing Octopus: priced dynamically, with a unit price that changes every half an hour – allowing people generating green energy at home to take advantage of the highly variable wholesale cost of energy throughout the day, and export at the most valuable times.